nicm42/nicm42.github.io/README.md

 ## General info

-Just one page with my projects and some information about me and contact methods.
+Just one page with my projects, some information about me and contact methods.

 ## Screenshots